csa-teachers-help/getting-started/README.md

 I have not used the GitHub Classroom Assistant, the desktop app since they updated it to include mass downloads.
 I cannot speak to its ease or simplicity as I do the mass download and mass pushing through the shell script.
 I do not know if the Assistant has mass pushing, I do not believe it does but could be mistaken.

 This is the main function I use GitHub for in the classroom.
 After one or two practice assignments using a tester account, which is described in the [creating repos repo](https://github.com/csa-teachers-help/create-org-repo), it is pretty easy to use GitHub as assignment distribution.

-When it comes to assignment ideas the [assignment-idea repo](https://github.com/csa-teachers-help/assig-ideas) can be a helpful start.
-Please make sure to read the initial README in there about using or contributing any assignments.

 - Distributing assignments (individual - public as part of an organization)
     - Create a base repo and have student fork it